 Chikal Kalo is a local Goan festival – one of the many that you see only in Goa.
 It is celebrated on the 12th day of the month of Ashadh that roughly falls in the 2nd or 3rd week of July.
 Yes, right in the middle of legendary monsoons of Goa.
 For 2 years, I read about this Monsoon Mud Festival in Goa, in the newspapers, the day after it happened.
 This year I was determined to attend this festival and on the given day I was standing in front of Devaki Krishna temple.

 Chikal Kalo & Devaki Krishna Temple

-I had earlier written about the Devaki Krishna temple in my post on Saraswat temples of Goa.
+I had earlier written about the Devaki Krishna temple in my post on Saraswat temples in Goa.
 You can read about the history and legends of the Devaki Krishna temple in that post.
 In this post, I will talk only about the rituals associated with Chikal Kalo festival and the temple.

 On the 11th day i.e. Ekadashi of Ashaad month of the Hindu calendar, a 24 hour Akhand Satsang is started at Devaki Krishna temple.
 This starts around 11 AM and goes on non-stop till the next day at 11 AM.
 An oil lamp is kept burning through these 24 hours in front of the idol of Devaki holding baby Krishna in her arms.
 I reached around 10:00 AM and spent an hour listening to the bhajans being sung by local residents of Marcela.
 See the video of one of the bhajans here.

 The temple was originally located at Chorao island.
 The Monsoon Mud Festival moved to Marcela along with the temple, during the Portuguese rule.
 How old is this festival, no one knows, and frankly, no one cares.

 Mud Festival Chikal Kalo